 Gerdau is today the leader in long steel segment in the Americas and one of the main suppliers across the world.
 The company's international expansion over more than ten countries, distributed across the Americas, Asia and Europe allows totaling the production capacity of 25 million tons and counts with more than 45 thousand employees.
 In Brazil, the recently started operations in two new markets, with direct production of flat steel and iron ore.
-Those initiatives are expanding the company's portfolio of products offered to the market and strengthening competitiveness of its operations.1 the manufacturers and suppliers of the automotive chain, including the general consumables, the company counts with more than 130 thousand clients across the world.
+Those initiatives are expanding the company's portfolio of products offered to the market and strengthening competitiveness of its operations.

+The products and services are exported to all the continents and used by the most diversified sectors of the industry.
+From the small manufacturers of handicraft to the manufacturers and suppliers of the automotive chain, including the general consumables, the company counts with more than 130 thousand clients across the world.
 Evidently, conquest and maintenance of a large number of consumers requires any company to have consistent strategy and actions.
-In the case of Gerdau, those strategies and actions involve strengthening of the steel business chain, with actions to become prominent towards the competitors through products, services and uses2.
+In the case of Gerdau, those strategies and actions involve strengthening of the steel business chain, with actions to become prominent towards the competitors through products, services and uses.
 It is within that environment that the company dedicates itselfs to keep its differentiated market positioning.